-- conducted a competitive assessment of the Company's then current executive compensation arrangements, including analyzing peer group Proxy Statements, compensation survey data, and other publicly available data; - · provided recommendations on the composition of the Company's peer group; and - reviewed and advised on equity compensation and on industry best practices.
+- conducted a competitive assessment of the Company's then current executive compensation arrangements, including analyzing peer group Proxy Statements, compensation survey data, and other publicly available data; - provided recommendations on the composition of the Company's peer group; and - reviewed and advised on equity compensation and on industry best practices.

 The Compensation Committee has determined that the work of Radford and the individual compensation advisors employed by Radford does not create any conflict of interest.
-In making that determination, the Compensation Committee took into consideration the following factors: (i) the provision of other services to the Company by the consultant; (ii) the amount of fees the Company paid the consultant as a percentage of the consultant's total revenue; (iii) the consultant's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the consultant or the individual compensation advisors employed by the consultant with any Company executive officer; (v) any business or personal relationship of the individual compensation advisors with any member of the Compensation Committee; and (vi) any Company stock owned by the consultant or the individual compensation advisors employed by the consultant.
+In making that determination, the Compensation Committee took into consideration the following factors: (i) the provision of other services to the Company by the consultant; (ii) the amount of fees the Company paid the consultant as a percentage of the consultant's total revenue; (iii) the consultant's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the consultant or the individual compensation advisors with any member of the Compensation Committee; and (vi) any Company stock owned by the consultant or the individual compensation advisors employed by the consultant.